wdi-sg/cli-todo/README.md

 ## How to run my app
 1. Install dependencies
   > npm install
+2. JSON file will be created automatically into home directory if it does not exist.
-2. Run app (adding a "node" before command is not required)
+3. Run app (adding a "node" before command is not required)
   * Add new todo
     > todo add "new todo 1"
   * List all todos